pgorman/dangerjaunt/dangerjaunt.md

 #### 4. Speak with Dead ####

 The cleric whispers three questions to a recently deceased spirit, and gets answers.
-Clerics of less than seventh level contact only those who died within the last three days.
+Clerics of less than seventh level contact those who died within the last three days.
-Clerics of less than eleventh level contact only those who died within the last three months.
+Clerics of less than eleventh level contact those who died within the last three months.
 Answers from spirits often come as riddles or in an otherwise cryptic form.

 ### Cleric Spells Level 4 ###